 Request a visit to ACU

-We look forward to welcoming international visitors and delegations to our campuses when international activities are permitted to resume.
+We look forward to welcoming international visitors and delegations to our campuses.
+ACU is committed to providing courteous and professional support, and we will endeavour to accommodate all requests.